La-sie/La-sie/README.md

 Hi, I'm Sellasie
-🔭 I'm currently working on creating my own webpage.
-🌱 I'm also taking an extensive course in web developement.
+🔭 I'm currently working on creating an instagram clone from scratch 🌱 I'm also taking an extensive course on javascript and react 💬 Ask me about anything.
-🤔 I'm looking for help with cding using C++ and Python.
-💬 Ask me about anything.
 📫 You can reach me at sellasie2019@gmail.com
+😄 Pronouns: She
 ⚡ I love reading romance stories during my leisure.
 <!--
 **La-sie/La-sie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.